 - Study Abroad

-Dr. Avinash Thombre took a group of undergraduate and graduate students to Trinidad in Fall 2015, providing them with an immersive experience with individuals who are situated on the margins of three cultures.
+Dr. Avinash Thombre took a group of undergraduate and graduate students to Trinidad and Tobago in Fall 2016, providing them with an immersive experience with individuals who are situated on the margins of three cultures.
 This high impact class helped develop in students an understanding of the complexity of intercultural communication skills in day-to-day interactions.

 - Capstone Projects & Research